 "The best recruiting platform on the market!
 VIVAHR allowed us to create a dashboard and applicant experience like no other!!"

 Unlimited Job Postings

-These questions can help select an ideal candidate for your opening for an Automotive Tire Technician:
+These interview questions can help select an ideal candidate for your opening for an Automotive Tire Technician:

-A high school diploma or GED is the minimum requirement to start an occupation as an Automotive Tire Technician.
+A high school diploma or GED is the minimum requirement to start an automotive tire technician.
 Some employers may require their tire technicians to have receive certification courses in tire technology.